OriolBonjoch/rock-paper-scissors-customvision/README.md

 ---
-description: "Code and tutorial for Rock-paper-scissors game used at Azure Custom Vision hands-on workshop"
+description: "Code and tutorial for rock-paper-scissors-lizard-spock game used at Azure Custom Vision hands-on workshop"
 languages:
   - javascript
 page_type: sample
 products:
   - azure
   - azure-cognitive-services
-urlFragment: rock-paper-scissors-customvision
+urlFragment: rock-paper-scissors-lizard-spock-customvision
 ---

-# Rock-paper-scissors
+# Rock-paper-scissors-lizard-spock
-Code and tutorial for "Rock-paper-scissors" game used at Azure Custom Vision hands-on workshop.
+Code and tutorial for "rock-paper-scissors-lizard-spock" game used at Azure Custom Vision hands-on workshop.

 ## Contents
 Outline the file contents of the repository.
 It helps users navigate the codebase, build configuration and any related assets.

 | File/folder       | Description                                |